DanDoge/DanDoge.github.io/_pages/about.md

 I am Huang Daoji(黄道吉), a fresh graduate from Peking University, majoring in computer science.
 My research interest lies in developing data-driven computer vision algorithms that bridge the gap between 2D images and 3D models.
 I am especially interested in neural 3D representation, texture reconstruction, and related areas.
 Please see my [past projects](https://DanDoge.github.io/projects/) for more detail.

 I will enroll in ETH Zurich's MSCS program in fall 2021.
-I am actively finding research opportunities in both universities and industry during my gap year.
-Below are some of my experiments, please refer to [my resume](https://DanDoge.github.io/files/CV_HuangDaoji.pdf) or [website](https://DanDoge.github.io/cv/) for more detail.
-I will update my brief notes on some interesting papers from time to time, see [Blog Posts](https://DanDoge.github.io/year-archive/).
+I am actively finding research opportunities in both universities and industry during and after my gap year.
+Below are some of my past experiences, please refer to [my resume(in pdf)](https://DanDoge.github.io/files/CV_HuangDaoji.pdf) or [a html version](https://DanDoge.github.io/cv/) for more detail.
+I will post my brief notes on some interesting papers from time to time, see [Blog Posts](https://DanDoge.github.io/year-archive/).

+### Education and Working Experiences

+- Yuanpei College, Peking University
+  - Sep.2016 - Jun.2020
+  - B.Sc. in Computer Science and Technology (Outstanding Graduate, National Scholarship)
+- Department of Computer Science, Hong Kong University of Science and Technology
+  - Feb.2019 - Jun.2019
+  - Visit student (Dean's List)
+- ByteDance AILab
+  - Aug.2020 - now
+  - Machine Learning Intern